16 Life Changing Benefits of Working From Home

-During the Conronavirus pandemic lockdowns, companies reluctantly pushed millions of employees into working from home.
-What they did not realize is that even workers who previously said they could never work from home are starting to enjoy the benefits of remote work.
+During the Coronavirus pandemic lockdowns, companies reluctantly forced millions of employees to work from home.
+They did not realize that even workers who previously said they could never work from home are starting to enjoy the benefits of remote work.

 Many employees don’t want to go back to the office.

 Working from home is a true blessing.
-There are so many real and tangible benefits to working from home; let’s explore them.
+Working from home has many real and tangible benefits; let’s explore them.

 1. No Commuting & Time Saved Every Day

 My local office is approximately a 45-minute drive away.
 By skipping the commute, I save 90 minutes per day.
-The average person has roughly 30 days of vacation and public holidays per year.
+The average person has roughly 30 days of vacation and public holidays yearly.
 So, removing the weekends and vacations from the year, we have 230 working days or commute days per year.
-Let’s guess that your career will span 35 years because, of course, you plan to retire early.
+Suppose your career will span 35 years because you plan to retire early.

 Removing a typical commute could save you 1.3 years of your life